How to Cite PowerPoint Presentations in APA Style

 APA format PowerPoint

-PowerPoint presentations have become another source of information for various occasions, from student projects and slideshows for teaching to business presentations and online courses for employee training.
-So, the question of the proper citation of PowerPoint presentations arises, and at some point, you will need a hint on how to cite someone else’s presentation in your research paper or in your own slides.
+PowerPoint presentations have become another source of information for various occasions, from student projects and slideshows to online courses.
+So, the question of the proper citation of PowerPoint presentations arises.
+At some point, you will need a hint on how to cite someone else’s presentation in your research paper or in your own slides.
 There are APA style guidelines that come in handy for such cases.

 Contents: